Location: Briarcliffe College, Bethpage, N.Y.

 · Operating Techniques——W2FGD, Marv

 · DX Aids on the Computer——AG2A, Tom

-This meeting concluded at around 10 PM after all the scheduled business and entertainment had finished.
-The next regularly scheduled meeting for the LIDXA is on Friday, February 17, 2006.
+This meeting concluded early at around 9:40 PM after all the scheduled business and entertainment had finished.
+The next meeting will be held on November 19, 2004.

 Ed Whitman, K2MFY